Thyroid Cancer

 Tests and procedures used to diagnose thyroid cancer include:

-• Physical exam : In order to feel physical changes in your thyroid, such as thyroid nodules, your doctor will inspect your throat.
+• Physical exam: To feel physical changes in your thyroid, such as thyroid nodules, your doctor will inspect your throat.
 He or she might also inquire about risk factors for you, such as previous radiation exposure and a family history of thyroid tumors.

-• Ultrasound imaging : In order to produce representations of body structures, ultrasound uses high-frequency sound waves.
+• Ultrasound imaging: To produce representations of body structures, ultrasound uses high-frequency sound waves.
 The ultrasound transducer is put on your lower neck to produce a photo of the thyroid.
 The presence of your ultrasound thyroid lets your doctor decide if it is possible that a thyroid nodule is non-cancerous (benign) or if there is a possibility that it may be cancerous.

-• Removing a sample of thyroid tissue : Your doctor sticks a long thin needle through the skin and into the thyroid nodule during a fine-needle aspiration biopsy.
+• Removing a sample of thyroid tissue: Your doctor sticks a long, thin needle through the skin and into the thyroid nodule during a fine-needle aspiration biopsy.
 Ultrasound imaging is usually used to direct the needle through the nodule with precision.
 The needle is used by your doctor to extract samples of suspicious thyroid tissue.
-In the laboratory, the sample is analysed to check for cancer cells.
+In the laboratory, the sample is analyzed to check for cancer cells.

 • Genetic testing : Genetic changes that can be associated with other endocrine cancers may occur in some people with medullary thyroid cancer.
 Your family history can prompt your doctor to look for genes that increase your cancer risk by suggesting genetic testing.